ehsangazar/most-active-cookie/README.md

 ## Solution

-The app has two parts
+The app has three parts

-- 1. Arguement parser in order to understand the command lines
+1. parseArgs: Arguement parser in order to understand the command lines
-- 2. processLogFile which is read the CSV file
+2. processLogFile: which is read the CSV file
-- 3. cookieCounter which is for counting cookie usage on the date/dates
+3. singletonDateCookie: which is for counting cookie usage on the date, please consider that this will parse the cookies line by line and it updates the same instance.

 ## Future Considerations

-- if we wanted to not provide exactDate as part of the command, or if we wanted to have multiple dates selected
+- if we wanted to not provide exactDate as part of the command, or if we wanted to have multiple dates selected (Easy to change, we just need to remove the condition of exactDate and write a different function)
 - if we had more than one .csv files
+  (Easy again, as it's singleton, we can have more than one files and combine their results)
-- If cookie format changed, it should be easy to change the cookies
+- If cookie format changed, it should be easy to change the cookies (Easy again, cookieParser just needs to be updated)

 ## How to use it?